typelevel/Laika/docs/intro.md

 * `Render` is the final render step.
 Currently supported out of the box are HTML and PrettyPrint, the latter visualizing the document tree for debugging purposes.
-Planned for future releases are support for PDF and epub.
+Planned for future releases are support for PDF, DocBook and epub.
 Like with the rewrite step, the entire renderer can be replaced by a custom one, or an existing one can customized based on a partial function that deals with specific node types only.